Naomi-Toloumu/Naomi-Toloumu.github.io/projects/Books4TheHomeless.md

 enrichment through books.

-As the project leader, my role wasto corrdinate efforts with my three team members, guiding our brainstorming sessions to refine our objective of donating books to the homeless.
+As the project leader, my role was to corrdinate efforts with my three team members, guiding our brainstorming sessions to refine our objective of donating books to the homeless.
 Given the 2 month timeframe, we decided to reduce the number of donators to focus on the AVID grade levels as there were plenty of Freshman, Sophmores, Juniors